 A quick introduction to "gemtext" markup

-Once you've read this document, you might like to occasionally refresh your memory by refering to the:
+Once you've read this document, you might like to occasionally refresh your memory by referring to the:

 Text in Gemtext documents is written using "long lines", i.e. you (or your editor) shouldn't be inserting newline characters every 80 characters or so.
 Instead, leave it up to the receiving Gemini client to wrap your lines to fit the device's screen size and the user's preference.
 This way Gemtext content looks good and is easy to read on desktop monitors, laptop screens, tablets and smartphones.